-Join TTAC for a half day presentation hosted by Dr. Helen Egger.
-This informative presentation will cover several important topics for caregivers and professionals working with young children and introduce attendees to the latest research on tantrums in young children, including:
+TTAC hosted a half day presentation facilitated by Dr. Helen Egger.
+This informative presentation covered several important topics for caregivers and professionals working with young children and introduced attendees to the latest research on tantrums in young children, including:

 Seeing the Unseen: Early Childhood Mental Health in a Digital Age

-Dr. Egger’s presentation will begin by focusing on common questions that face parents and all who care for young children: when should I worry about young children’s behaviors, emotions, and development?
+Dr. Egger’s presentation began by addressing common questions that face parents and all who care for young children: when should I worry about young children’s behaviors, emotions, and development?
 How do we distinguish between normative variation and clinically significant symptoms?
 How common are mental health disorders in preschool children?
 How can we identify these challenges and treat them?

 When to Worry: Preschool Temper Tantrums and Early Childhood Mental Health

-With these questions in mind, Dr. Egger will discuss tantrums in children ages 2-5 years old, drawing from her clinical expertise and data from her longitudinal community studies of preschoolers.
-In this discussion, attendees will learn about:
+With these questions in mind, Dr. Egger later discussed tantrums in children ages 2-5 years old, drawing from her clinical expertise and data from her longitudinal community studies of preschoolers.
+In this discussion, attendees learned about:

-- The boundaries and characteristics that differentiate “typical” tantrums and “clinically-
+- The boundaries and characteristics that differentiate “typical” tantrums and “clinically-significant” tantrums,

 - The association of tantrums with different disorders, including depression, anxiety disorders, PTSD, ADHD, and disruptive behavior disorders in the preschool period and in middle childhood,